 Don’t Forget About the Additional Costs

-When budgeting for an engagement ring, it’s important not to forget about additional costs beyond the ring’s price.
+When budgeting for an engagement ring, like the custom engagement rings available, it’s important to remember there might be additional costs beyond the ring’s price – a quick look of this jewellery site shows the myriad of different options that are presented to the shopper when they are looking to buy.
 These costs can include taxes, shipping fees, insurance, and maintenance.

 Taxes can add a significant amount to the cost of the ring, so be sure to factor them into your budget.
 Shipping fees will depend on where you purchase the ring and whether they offer free shipping.